-The crisp autumn leaves may not be crunching under our feet just yet, but the Halloween eCommerce season is almost here—and it’s going to be scary good.
+The crisp autumn leaves may starting to fall (depending on where you are), but the Halloween eCommerce season is here—and it’s going to be scary good.
 Are you prepared?
-Take this ghoulish quiz (head here if the embedded quiz below doesn’t show) to test how much you know about what’s to come this October (and make sure to share your results!).
-Then scroll down below to find the answers to the ones you may have missed.
+Take a look at the below stats to test how much you know about what this spooky holiday brings to the eCommerce world.

 - Halloween eCommerce in 2016 was the biggest year in history with how much spent?